0lav/nimble-miner-docker/README.md

 ## Run using Docker

 Execute this command to download and run Nimble Miner using your supplied wallet address.
-Replace "YOURWALLETADDRESS" with yours (duh)
+Replace "YOURWALLETADDRESS" with your's.

   ```sh
   docker run --gpus=all -e NIMBLE_WALLET_ADDRESS=YOURWALLETADDRESS 0lav/nimble-miner-public